Inside Job (2021 TV series)

-Inside Job is an American adult animated science fiction sitcom created by Shion Takeuchi for Netflix.
+Inside Job (stylized in lowercase) is an American adult animated science fiction sitcom created by Shion Takeuchi for Netflix.
 The series premiered on October 22, 2021.
 Takeuchi, a former Gravity Falls writer, acts as showrunner and is an executive producer alongside Gravity Falls creator Alex Hirsch and BoJack Horseman director Mike Hollingsworth.

 The series received positive reviews for its writing, humor, animation, voice acting and social commentary.
-The first season was released in two parts on October 22, 2021, and November 18, 2022.
-Netflix renewed Inside Job for a second season in June 2022; however, Takeuchi announced in January 2023 that Netflix had cancelled the series, including the second season.
+The series' ten-episode first part was released on October 22, 2021, with an eight-episode second part released the following year on November 18, 2022.
+In June 2022, the series was renewed for a second season consisting of 20 episodes; however, in January 2023, Takeuchi announced that Netflix had cancelled the series following the release of Part 2, ending it with a cliffhanger.

 Premise

 Inside Job is a workplace comedy set in a world where many conspiracy theories are real.
-It is centered on an American shadow government organization Cognito, Inc., which is one of six organizations that control the world (the others being the Illuminati, the Atlantians, the Reptoids, the Catholic Church and the Juggalos).
-The series follows a team led by a tech genius and her new partner as they work in the organization alongside reptilian shapeshifters, a human–dolphin hybrid, and a sapient mushroom from hollow Earth.
+It is centered on an American shadow government organization named Cognito, Inc. in Washington, D.C., which is one of 6 organizations that control Earth (the others being the Illuminati, the Atlantians, the Reptoids, the Catholic Church and the Juggalos).
+The series follows a team led by a tech genius and her new partner as they work in the organization alongside reptilian shapeshifters, a human-dolphin hybrid, and a sapient mushroom from Hollow Earth.

-Conspiracy theories that episodes central plots revolved around were: JFK's assassination (episode 2), reptilian shapeshifters (episode 3), flat Earth (episode 6), the Moon landing (episode 8), the stoned ape theory (episode 13), and the Mandela effect (episode 17).
-Several other conspiracies were included in the series, but were not the main subject of episodes.
+Some episodes' central plots revolved around these conspiracy theories: JFK's assassination (Episode 2), reptilian shapeshifters (Episode 3), flat Earth (Episode 6), the Moon landing (Episode 8), the stoned ape theory (Episode 13), and the Mandela effect (Episode 17).
+Several other conspiracies were included in the series but were not the main subject of episodes.